arduino/docs-content/content/software/plc-ide/tutorials/getting-started/01.plc-ide-getting-started/plc-ide-getting-started.md

 Follow the instructions in the installation guide.
 The installation may take several minutes.

-You can now use the **Arduino PLC IDE 1.0** on your Windows computer!
+Once is finished.
 You can now double click the file to launch the Arduino PLC IDE on your machine.

 ![Installed Arduino PLC IDE](assets/plc-ide-windows.png)

+Now you are ready to use the **Arduino PLC IDE 1.0** on your Windows computer!

 ### Licence activation procedure